paradigm-lab/Java-17-Programming/README.md

 * An edition is a variation of a Java platform (JDK) assembled for a specific purpose.

 ## There are four java platform editions:
-* Java Platform SE (Java SE): This include the JVM, JCL and other tools and utilities.
+* Java Platform Standard Edition (Java SE): This include the JVM, JCL and other tools and utilities.
 * Java Platform Enterprise Edition (Java EE)
 * Java Platform Micro Edition (Java ME)
 * Java Card
+    * Java Card Classic Edition
+    * Java Card Connected Edition

 ## Commands, Tools and Utilities
+* javac: This reads a `.java` file, compiles it, and creates one or more corresponding `.class` files, depending on how many java classes are defined in the .java file.
+* java: This executes a `.class` file
+* jcmd: Facilitates communication with, and diagnosis of, any currently running java process (JVM) and has many options.
+But in its simplest form, without any options, it lists all currently running java process and their Process IDs (PIDs).
+You can use it to see whether you have runaway Java process.
+If you have, you can then kill such a process using the PID provided.